SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 Before you start using concurrency in your code, everything runs on the main actor.
-As you identify long-running or resource-intensive code, you can move this work off the main actor, in a way that's still safe and correct.
+As you identify long-running or resource-intensive code, you can move this work off the main actor in a way that's still safe and correct.

 > Note: